icon-project/community/guidelines/technical/software-development-guidelines.md

 ## Documentation

 All of the following must be documented:
-* Classes, constructors, and functions
+* Public classes, constructors, and functions
   * Describe inputs/arguments
   * Describe outputs/returns
   * Brief narrative description